lgpepino/gls-next-challenge/README.md

     - For resource alerts, I'll create a datasource to connect to Prometheus and create the dashboards to monitor the app.
     - For logs, I'll created a datasource to connect to ElasticSearch and create a query count the number of the errors, when this count exceed a number, an alert will be started.
     - Those alerts will be send by email and the internal communication tool, and for critical error to the phones of responsibles from the application.

+### Secutiry

+In this solution, some security checks are in place to avoid expose secrets in the code, and search for vulnerabilities in the image built to run the application.

+   - The security options provided by github are enable for this repository: https://docs.github.com/en/code-security

+   - An integration with [Snyk](https://snyk.io/) we created to perform more checks in the code and in the Dockerfile.